Phidelux/Cubify/README.md

     $ sudo cp ./Cubify/cubify.* /usr/share/inkscape/extensions/

+## Dependencies

+In order to use this plugin you have to install the following packages:

+ 1. python2-lxml

 ## Usage

 If you now start Inkscape, you should see a new entry in the `Extentions -> Python` submenu, named Cubify.
 Open a new document and start the Cubify extention wizzard located under `Extentions -> Python -> Cubify ...`.
 Here you can change different options modifying the look and feel as well as the content of your cheat cube.
 When you entered all important data, click `Apply` and close the wizzard.
 You will see the scheme of your custom Cheat Cube.
 If the skeleton does not fit the document layout, visit `Files -> Document Properties ...` and choose `Resize page to content ...` at the bottom of the dialog.
 Select `Resize page to drawing or selection` and close the dialog.
 Now the skeleton of your Cheat Cube should exactly fit the document.

 ## Examples and Screenshots